luoq03/Ring-of-Destiny/README.md

 <br>

-I chose to use images of psycho-bionics to map the context of the story of people accessing energy through their spirits.
+I chose to use images of psycho-bionics to map the context of the story of people accessing energy through their spirits.Many outstretched tentacles form the fabric of society.

 <br>